virtuoushub/minecrift/README.md

 - The team behind the MCP coders' pack, and the Minecraft community - why Mojang bother obfuscating the source when you guys have done such a fantastic job of de-obfuscating it is beyond me!
-- Powback for his initial work on the Java JNI wrapper to the SDK.
+- Powback for his initial work on the Java JNI wrapper to the Oculus SDK.
 Seeing this inspired me to get off my arse and get modding.
 See [this Reddit thread](http://www.reddit.com/r/oculus/comments/1c1vh0/java_wrapper_for_devs/)
 - shakesoda and Ben (and others?) at MTBS for creating the GLSL version of the Oculus distortion shader.